Difference between plug-in hybrid and electric

 Although they do not achieve zero emissions, plug-in hybrid cars achieve a very significant reduction in emissions compared to internal combustion engine cars.

-The electric car is the future
+The electric car: a present reality moving towards the future